Former Girls’ Generation member Jessica Jung to perform first solo concert in Singapore

 Jessica Jung’s concert in Singapore will be held at Resorts World Convention Centre.

-Tickets for the show went on sale on 8 November at 10 am SGT on Sistic.
+Tickets for the show went on sale on 8 November at 10 am MYT on Sistic.
 Excluding booking fees, the tickets are priced at SGD 88, SGD 148, SGD 208 and SGD 268.

 View this post on Instagram